 I am the Director of the Centre for Comparative and Evolutionary Psychology and a Reader in Evolutionary Psychology.
 The overarching focus of my work is the evolution of social communication, and I am interested in how and why communication is important in social interaction.
 I am particularly interested in human and non-human primate facial expression, and use species-specific modifications of FACS (Facial Action Coding System) to make anatomically based, systematic comparisons between species.

 I completed my PhD in 2005, working on the Chimpanzee Facial Action Coding Scheme project (with Kim Bard, Lisa Parr, Sarah-Jane Vick and Marcia Smith Pasqualini).
 Prior to working at the University of Portsmouth I completed my Masters in Evolutionary Psychology at the University of Liverpool, was a Research Assistant in Cognitive Psychology at Glasgow Caledonian University, and studied Zoology as an undergraduate at Royal Holloway University of London.

 I teach Biological Psychology, Comparative and Evolutionary Psychology (Unit Coordinator) and Key Ideas in Psychology.
 I also supervise undergraduate dissertations on facial expression/emotion, social cognition, evolutionary psychology, primate behaviour and human-animal interaction, as well as MSc and PhD theses.

-Macaque Cognition.
-We work with zoo-housed macaques using cognitive tasks to investigate their understanding of social signals (Owl and Monkey Haven, Isle of Wight and Marwell Wildlife, Winchester), with Jerome Micheletta.
+Macaque Cognition: Cognitive studies with zoo-housed macaques using touchscreen tasks to investigate their understanding of social signals (Owl and Monkey Haven, Isle of Wight and Marwell Wildlife, Winchester), with Jerome Micheletta.